Mr. Jayant Kulkarni (Executive Director, Conservation)

 Mr. Anand D. Tulankar (Research Officer)

 Anand Tulankar has a Masters degree of Science in Botany.
 He has done a workshop on Digitalisation of Herbarium conducted by Botanical Survey of India.
 He is working on “The Climate Resilience: Trees and Sustainable Mobility".
 This project is being implemented in collaboration with “PUNE KNOWLEDGE CLUSTER”.
 He has very good knowledge of plant taxonomy.
 He is monitoring and measuring the growth of trees in Pune city.
 He is also working on Carbon sink of Pune city.
-Anand enjoys treaking and travelling in in wild.
+Anand enjoys treaking and travelling in wild.

 Mr. Kamaran Husain (Research Officer)